rnstrshchnk/rnstrshchnk/README.md

 **About me**

-- 💼 Since June 2022 I have been interning on the project capital.com and I work in a private repository.
+- 💼 Since June 2022 I have been interning on the project capital.com and I work in a private repository;

 - 📚 QA Engineer (student of QA course by Vadim Ksendzov);